-- 1. Grantees will identify a point of contact for all data matters pertaining to the project. - 2.
+- 1. Grantees will identify a point of contact for all data matters pertaining to the initiative. - 2.
 Grantees will be responsible for ensuring that all individuals received services under this funding opportunity will be included in the grant data collection and submit monthly data report, by the 10th day of each month. - 3.
 Grantees will be responsible for tracking and evaluating grant activities. - 4.
-Grantees will work with DBH and its Technical Assistance team to complete data collection at baseline during the initial intake and six (6) months post baseline. - 5.
-Grantees will submit quarterly progress reports that detail strides toward meeting the deliverables as outlined in the DBH approved Scope of Work.
+Grantees will submit monthly progress reports that detail strides toward meeting the deliverables as outlined in the DBH approved Scope of Work.